 And finally, let’s not forget that all the changes in GTM can be tested before hitting the Publish button.
 Although this does not guarantee that an employee will use it to properly test, this is still an important piece of this picture.
 In addition to a whole bunch of Google Tag Manager Chrome extensions, Preview and Debug mode makes it much easier to assure high quality of tracking codes implementation and be confident that the changes will not be breaking.

-back to the arguments of the resistance
+Back to the arguments of the resistance

 Now when I have listed all my points, let’s do a quick rewind and remember what are the 4 main anti-GTM arguments.
-I want to additionally comment all 4 of them.
+I want to additionally comment on all 4 of them.
 Don’t get me wrong, those arguments are valid and important, however, I want to emphasize that GTM is not the cause of those problems if properly used and configured.